Table of Contents

 This important filter consists of 3 layers.
 Each layer refines the structure of the filter.

 Molecules up to a size of 4 nm are filtered through these structures and sorted out based on their electrical charge.
-This way especially, proteins are prevented from entering into the urine.
+In this way, the proteins are prevented from entering into the urine.
 The ratio of the pressure of capillaries to the capsule chamber (55 mm Hg : 15 mm Hg) also plays a role in filtration.

 In general, renal corpuscles are only located in the renal cortex.
 Nephrons may, however, be called cortical, mediocortical, juxtamedullary, depending on the position of the renal corpuscle.
 The blood that has to be filtered passes through the renal corpuscle and then the blood-urine barrier selects the filtrate that enters the Bowman space.
 From here the ultrafiltrate begins its process of water reabsorption and solute modification.